Role of Douglas Haig in 1918: Bluecher Offensive

 By late spring the BEF had taken just over 300,000 casualties.
 12 of Haig's divisions had been reduced to skeletons.
 Battalions had had to be brought in from the Middle East.
 Haig spent time touring his forces in May.
-Haig's wife reported rumours (11 May) that he was to be brought home as Commander-in-Chief Home Forces (in succession to Viscount French, who had just been appointed Lord Lieutenant of Ireland; in the event Robertson was appointed to the vacancy); when Wilson denied the rumours to Haig's face, Haig recorded (20 May) that "no one has been chosen yet!" to replace him.
-Haig and Lawrence visited Rawlinson (17 May) and ordered him to prepare an offensive near Villers-Bretonneux, in conjunctions with Debeney's French First Army.
+Haig's wife reported rumours (11 May) that he was to be brought home as Commander-in-Chief, Home Forces (in succession to Viscount French, who had just been appointed Lord Lieutenant of Ireland; in the event Robertson was appointed to the vacancy); when Wilson denied the rumours to Haig's face, Haig recorded (20 May) that "no one has been chosen yet!" to replace him.
+Haig and Lawrence visited Rawlinson (17 May) and ordered him to prepare an offensive near Villers-Bretonneux, in conjunctions with Marie Eugène Debeney's French First Army.
 However, the plans were put on hold because of the next German offensive.

 Intelligence of Germans massing on the Chemin des Dames was at first thought to be a bluff until a few days before the attack happened.
-A third major German offensive ("Bluecher"), against the French in that sector, starting on 27 May, again achieved a 25-mile penetration and overwhelmed Hamilton-Gordon's IX British Corps which had been sent there to refit after being involved in "Michael" and "Georgette".
-Foch at first believed "Bluecher" was a diversion to draw allied reserves away from Flanders, which was partly true, but Haig guessed correctly that the enemy would "devote all his energy to exploiting his success".
+A third major German offensive ("Blücher"), against the French in that sector, starting on 27 May, again achieved a 25-mile penetration and overwhelmed Alexander Hamilton-Gordon's IX British Corps which had been sent there to refit after being involved in "Michael" and "Georgette".
+Foch at first believed "Blücher" was a diversion to draw allied reserves away from Flanders, which was partly true, but Haig guessed correctly that the enemy would "devote all his energy to exploiting his success".

 Foch met Haig in Paris on 31 May and asked him to release some US divisions trained by the British and still under British command, to take over trenches in Alsace so as to free up French divisions.
-Haig was worried that the Germans would attack his sector again (intelligence reported extra German hospital spaces being made available near La Bassee) – this was indeed the German plan but the offensive in question, "Hagen", was repeatedly postponed and never actually took place.
+Haig was worried that the Germans would attack his sector again (intelligence reported extra German hospital spaces being made available near La Bassée) – this was indeed the German plan but the offensive in question, "Hagen", was repeatedly postponed and never actually took place.
 He promised to consider the matter, although he did agree to create a reserve corps of 3 British divisions to serve anywhere on the Western Front.
 He recorded that Foch was "more anxious" than he had ever seen him, although Lord Derby, who was also present, recorded that Haig himself seemed "tired and anxious".